The Shunning Key: Whom Mormons shun and why

 Ecclesiastical discipline of individuals who have spoken out about their disbelief generally follows the trend described above.
 To the degree they speak out and adopt the points outlined by Ballard and Asay is generally the degree to which the individual is likely to be shunned (or their likelihood of excommunication for openly disagreeing with the Church11).

 Although many members shun “faith-killers” to some degree, other members either ignore or are not aware of Ballard’s and Asays direction (or similar directives in Church literature).
-These other members follow the preponderance of messages focused on the inclusive and embracing aspects of the Gospel message and lean towards these when deciding how to treat former members.12
+These other members follow the preponderance of messages focused on the inclusive and embracing aspects of the Gospel message and lean towards these when deciding how to treat former members.12 The tension between avoiding those who speak openly about their disbelief (and protecting others from their influence) and loving and accepting those individuals is demonstrated in the 2017 FairMormon panel discussion Family Members Who Left.

 The Mormon Newsroom, in speaking about dialog with those of different religions and those without religion, offer up this wisdom: